 Propane Heaters for Camper Vans

-Propane heaters run on liquid propane, the same stuff that many vanlifers already use to run their stoves and grills.
-This is another benefit, as you may already have propane at hand.
+Portable propane heaters run on liquid propane, the same stuff that many vanlifers already use to run their stoves and grills.
+This is a benefit, as you may already have propane at hand.
 If you don’t, propane is very easy to find and relatively inexpensive to use for heating.

 – Easy to use